GuillermoBustosPerez/Two-microscopes-flint-abrasion/Report/Microscope-agnosticism-sedimentary-abrasion-stone-tools.md

 obtained from the Dino-Lite Edge 3.0 AM73915MZT.
-For the Sensofar S neox 090, there was a statistically significant difference between the images of fresh flint and flint after 10 hours of rounding (t = -2.04, p = 0.04), although this significance was not present in images of flint after 10 hours of rounding and neocortex (t = -0.79, p = 0.43), which may be the result of the presence of abundant outliers in the neocortex category.
+For the Sensofar S neox 090, there was a statistically significant difference between the images of fresh flint and flint after 10 hours of rounding (t = -2.04, p = 0.04, df = 143.25), although this significance was not present in images of flint after 10 hours of rounding and neocortex (t = -0.79, p = 0.43, df = 81.28), which may be the result of the presence of abundant outliers in the neocortex category.
 Contrast (CONT) presented the best example of consistency of all the variables, with the values of images from both microscopes presenting a clear increasing trend as sedimentary abrasion increased.
 Correlation (CORR) presented the clearest example of an inverse trend between the microscopes.
 Values of images from the Sensofar S neox 090 showed a clear increasing trend (within a wide range of distribution), while values from the Dino-Lite Edge 3.0 AM73915MZT images showed a decreasing trend and more concentrated values.

-Inverse different moment (IDM) showed a decrease in values for both groups of images, although the neocortex images from the Sensofar S neox 090 presented a wider range of distribution values, with no significant difference between fresh fling and flint after 10 hours of abrasion (t = 1.37; p = 0.17).
-No statistically significant difference was found between fresh flint and flint after 10 hours of abrasion in the Sensofar S neox 090 images (t = -1.2, p = 0.23) for entropy (ENT) either.
+Inverse different moment (IDM) showed a decrease in values for both groups of images, although the neocortex images from the Sensofar S neox 090 presented a wider range of distribution values, with no significant difference between fresh flint and flint after 10 hours of abrasion (t = 1.37; p = 0.17, df = 190.54).
+No statistically significant difference was found between fresh flint and flint after 10 hours of abrasion in the Sensofar S neox 090 images (t = -1.2, p = 0.23, df = 173.47) for entropy (ENT) either.

 ### 3.2) Collinearity among features